CommerceDataService/ITA_Principal_Travel/README.md

     docker-compose run web python manage.py createsuperuser

 The above will load the existing spreadsheet data and create a super-user in the DB so that you can log into the Django administration console.

-_Note: The ita_data.sql is being .gitignored.
-Get the file from a CDS team member._